 It is fair for all workplaces to ask you to be punctual, organized, focused, and attentive.
-Since ADHD life makes it hard to do all the aforementioned, you might find yourself in hot waters if you are unable to deliver your work on time.
-Adults with unmanaged and uncontrolled ADHD are more likely to be fired or sometimes, not hired in the first place.
-Well, management of an individual’s ADHD decreases their need to struggle to keep a job.
+Since ADHD life makes it hard to do all the aforementioned, you might find yourself in hot waters if you cannot deliver your work on time.
+Adults with unmanaged and uncontrolled ADHD are more likely to be fired or, sometimes, not hired in the first place.
+Well, managing an individual’s ADHD decreases their need to struggle to keep a job.

 For children with ADHD, studying can seem like an extremely daunting task.
-Since studies require your focus and attention and ADHD individuals fail to do just that, your education can be hindered.
-Many people with ADHD find trouble meeting deadlines and this trait in children causes them to lose grades.
+Since studies require focus and attention, and ADHD individuals fail to do just that, your education can be hindered.
+Many people with ADHD find trouble meeting deadlines, and this trait in children causes them to lose their grades.

-Just like compulsive binge eating, impulsive spending also tends to temporarily make individuals with ADHD feel good.
-This unplanned and unnecessary spending is likely to drain your bank account and give you a bad credit score.
-If the situation gets out of control, you may even be unable to pay your bills or your rent.
+Just like compulsive binge eating, impulsive spending temporarily makes individuals with ADHD feel good.
+This unplanned and unnecessary spending will likely drain your bank account and give you a bad credit score.
+If the situation gets out of control, you may even be unable to pay your bills or rent.
 This further adds to the stress and potential drug abuse, worsening an individual’s financial issues.

 While it is imperative for you to visit your doctor for treatment/management of ADHD, we have a few solutions that may help you out at home.